 Besides checking climbing poles, spiked boots, light-load knapsacks with adjustable straps, pen knife and all of those little things your instructor told you, make sure to power up with yoga.
 Yoga is such a routine that empowers from within and cuts down your dependency on external instruments for support.
 With improved balance and enhanced stamina, you may even conquer the world’s mightiest peaks!

-Here are four yoga postures for you to practice before and in between treks, that will help you stay tough, footloose and free in the wild:
+Here are four Yoga Postures for Backpackers for you to practice before and in between treks, that will help you stay tough, footloose and free in the wild:

 Wake Up with Sun Salutation